Module ngx_http_proxy_module

 proxy_buffer_size 4k|8k;

-Sets size of the buffer used for reading the first part of a response received from the proxied server.
+Sets the size of the buffer used for reading the first part of the response received from the proxied server.
 This part usually contains a small response header.
-By default, the buffer size is equal to the size of one buffer set by the proxy_buffers directive.
-It can be made smaller however.
+By default, the buffer size is equal to one memory page.
+This is either 4K or 8K, depending on a platform.
+It can be made smaller, however.

 proxy_buffering on;